This article explains how the Cisco ISE integration works with VisitorOS and how to configure your Cisco ISE environment for the integration.

 To ensure secure communication between VisitorOS and your Cisco ISE instance, allow inbound and outbound traffic over port 443 (HTTPS).

 This DNS entry resolves to the IP addresses used by VisitorOS.
-Make sure your firewall supports DNS resolution and permits traffic over port 443 to this domain so the connection can be established and maintained successfully.
+Make sure your firewall supports DNS resolution and permits traffic to this domain over port 443 so the connection can be established and maintained successfully.

 Note:

-Provide your Cisco ISE details to your CSM
+Provide your Cisco ISE details to FacilityOS

 After configuring your Cisco ISE environment, you will have the following information:

-• Cisco ISE sponsor account name
+- Cisco ISE sponsor account name

-• Cisco ISE sponsor account password
+- Cisco ISE sponsor account password

-• Guest type name
+- Guest type name

-• Sponsor portal ID (Portal test URL)
+- Sponsor portal ID (Portal test URL)

-• Location name
+- Location name

-• Service URL
+- Service URL